Berlin judge says diesel ban only way to cut pollution enough

-BERLIN (Reuters) - A ban on older diesel vehicles is the only way to bring pollution down to within permitted limits, a judge in Berlin said on Tuesday, signaling he may rule in favor of a diesel driving ban in parts of the German capital.
+BERLIN, Oct 9 (Reuters) - A ban on older diesel vehicles is the only way to bring pollution down to within permitted limits, a judge in Berlin said on Tuesday, signalling he may rule in favour of a diesel driving ban in parts of the German capital.

 Judge Ulrich Marticke made his comments in court ahead of a ruling expected later in the day.